shidhincr/shidhincr.github.com/source/_posts/2014-02-17-resolve-in-angularjs-routes-explained-as-story.markdown

 Let's convert this to AngularJS context.
 Now we have:

 - `visitplace` is our first route.
-- The place, it's surroundings and the hotel room are the contents of our template.
+- The place, its surroundings and the hotel room are the contents of our template.
 Let's add it to `placetovisit.html`.
 - Tour coordinator is the one who connects to the place, so we have a controller called `TourCoordinatorCtrl`.

 {% include_code Application angular_resolve/app.js %}